-We’re guessing not—and we understand why.
+We doubt it—and we understand why.
 Budgeting is an emotionally-loaded topic, often associated with restriction or just being told “No.” Given these negative feelings towards budgets, you might be surprised to hear that we built the entire Divvy platform with budgets at the center.
-And if there’s one thing we’ve learned, it’s that finance leaders are passionate about budgets—for good reason.

 Expense management is nothing new.
 In fact, Divvy’s inception was prompted by a recognition that while expense management is a necessary evil, the process doesn’t have to be.